top of page

 -

 Do I have to live in Cambridge to apply for a place?No, we work closely with several different Local Authorities.
-Most of our students come to school by taxi, distance may be taken into consideration at point of application.
+Most of our learners come to school by taxi, distance may be taken into consideration at point of application.
 If the journey is too far, our boarding provision may be explored.
-Gretton School note government issued guidance that the travel distance from home to school as a general rule should not exceed 45 minutes for primary and 75 minutes for secondary students.
+Gretton School note government issued guidance that the travel distance from home to school as a general rule should not exceed 45 minutes for primary and 75 minutes for secondary learners.
 We appreciate that due to the limited nature of SEN provision that longer journey times may be unavoidable.
 Also, journey times may be longer for boarding placements, as travel will only be at the start and end of each school week.

 -